Vance Worley: New York Mets

 On April 19, 2018, Worley signed a minor league contract with the New York Mets.
-He made just four starts before he was placed on the disabled list, and was later released on June 22, 2018.
+He made just four starts for the Triple-A Las Vegas 51s before he was placed on the disabled list, and was later released on June 22.

 Somerset Patriots

 On March 26, 2020, Worley signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
 He did not play a game for the team because of the cancellation of the ALPB season due to the COVID-19 pandemic and became a free agent after the year.

 Kane County Cougars

 On April 26, 2021, Worley signed with the Kane County Cougars of the American Association of Professional Baseball.
 Worley recorded a 2–2 record and 4.01 ERA with 27 strikeouts in 5 appearances with the Cougars.

 New York Mets (second stint)

-On June 23, 2021, Worley’s contract was purchased by the New York Mets organization.
+On June 23, 2021, Worley's contract was purchased by the New York Mets organization.
+He made 16 appearances (15 starts) for the Triple-A Syracuse Mets, compiling a 4-6 record and 5.23 ERA with 39 strikeouts over 86 innings of work.
+Worley elected free agency following the season on November 7.

 Kane County Cougars (second stint)

 On May 5, 2022, Worley signed with the Kane County Cougars of the American Association of Professional Baseball.
-He made 18 starts and went 6–9 with a 4.89 era with 56 strikeouts in 114 innings.
-He was released on September 13, 2022.
+He made 18 starts and went 6–9 with a 4.89 ERA with 56 strikeouts in 114 innings.
+Worley was released by the Cougars on September 13.